 WE ARE TAKING THE FOLLOWING MEASURES AND APPRECIATE YOUR UNDERSTANDING.
 WE KNOW THIS CAN BE TROUBLING BUT IT IS ESSENTIAL IN REDUCING THE SPREAD OF COVID-19.

 We care about you, your loved ones and our staff staying healthy.
-Only the patient will be allowed in the office.
-No other family members INCLUDING CHILDREN, will be allowed to enter the building.
-If you have someone accompanying you to your appointment they will need to remain in the vehicle.
-If this is not possible you will need to call and reschedule your appointment.
-We are following Executive Orders regarding this measure to help keep you and your loved ones safe.
+We are limiting the number of people we are allowing into the office .
+We are however allowing one (1) support person to accompany you to your pregnancy confirmation visit and to your 20 week OB ultrasound appointment.
+We ask that you do not bring children with you to your visit at this time.
 If you are in need of a caregiver to escort you to your appointment, such as a child escorting an elderly, frail parent or a parent escorting a minor child, we make exceptions to the Executive Order and will allow this.
 However, we need to be notified by you if this is the case.

 ***BASED ON CDC RECOMMENDATIONS – FOR YOUR PROTECTION AND OURS WE REQUIRE THAT YOU WEAR A MASK WHEN YOU ENTER THE BUILDING AND ASK THAT YOU KEEP IT ON SO THAT IT COVERS YOUR NOSE & MOUTH THROUGHOUT YOUR ENTIRE VISIT. *** This can be a homemade mask, scarf or bandanna and it should cover your mouth & nose.

 NOTE: IF YOU HAVE SYMPTOMS SUCH AS A RUNNY NOSE, SORE THROAT, COUGH, FEVER OR DIFFICULTY BREATHING – DO NOT COME TO THE OFFICE, CALL US TO RESCHEDULE YOUR APPT.
 IF YOU HAVE SYMPTOMS – WE RECOMMEND THAT YOU CALL YOUR PRIMARY CARE PROVIDER AND ASK THEM ABOUT FURTHER STEPS TO TAKE.